Most of us try to get organised, but day-to-day tasks often take over and our processes become even more chaotic.

 5. Do buy robust and stylish storage boxes

-You may have loads of cardboard boxes left over from when you moved house, but try to avoid using these unless you need to store lightweight items away (e.g. clothes).
-Robust, plastic storage boxes are far more practical and won’t get bashed around as you move them from place to place.
+You may have loads of cardboard boxes left over from when you moved house, but try to avoid using them unless you need to store lightweight items away (e.g. clothes).
+Robust plastic storage boxes are far more practical and won’t get bashed around as you move them from place to place.

 6. Do tackle your DIY and household cleaning cupboards

-These are often the cupboards that are always a mess, but don’t leave them like that.
+These are often the messiest cupboards , but you don’t have to leave them like that.
 Instead, categorise all of the items in these cupboards so they’re easy to find.

-For example, have a tool section with all of the essentials (e.g. screwdrivers, hammers, spirit levels and so on), a lightbulb box, hooks and other accessories in sub-sections of your drawers/cupboards.
-This won’t just mean you’ll be able to find things quickly but will make it far easier for you to keep these spaces tidy going forward.
+For example, have a tool section with all of the essentials (e.g. screwdrivers, hammers, spirit levels), a light bulb box, hooks and other accessories in sub-sections of your drawers/cupboards.
+This will make it easy to find things quickly and will also make it far easier for you to keep these spaces tidy in the future.